-The Saint Paul Port Authority has a multi-faceted vision for the Hillcrest redevelopment project, which will follow the City’s master plan.
+The Saint Paul Port Authority has a multi-faceted vision for The Heights redevelopment project, which will follow the City’s master plan.
 To start, we will clean-up the site in preparation for redevelopment.
 We are in a strong position to do this work, thanks to a long-history of redeveloping distressed properties.

-Stress factors at Hillcrest include soil contamination, lack of infrastructure, and topography challenges.
+Stress factors at The Heights include soil contamination, lack of infrastructure, and topography challenges.
 As we eliminate these risks, the site will become more attractive to private investors.
-In fact, we believe Hillcrest will soon represent the largest investment in Saint Paul’s East Side.
+In fact, we believe The Heights will soon represent the largest investment in Saint Paul’s East Side.

 At this time, there is a degree of apprehension around the loss of the golf course.
 A fear of the unknown.
 Consequently, we are engaging with the community to better understand their wants and needs.
 We are then balancing this information with what we believe is feasible for the site.